dhealthproject/dapps-framework/CONTRIBUTING.md

 * **types**: Changes that affect exported types of the contracts library
 * **buffer**: Changes that affect the contract buffers and binary payload of the contracts library
+* **contracts**: Changes that affect the available contracts as exported by the contracts library
+* **factories**: Changes that affect contract factories of the contracts library

 ##### <a name="commit-scopes-frontend"></a> Valid scopes for **@dhealthdapps/frontend**